dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_12.md

 This make is possible to have different granularity when typing names.
 At one extreme, we can just keep track of the arity for instance, we can type CCS processes using only the type `(NAME, ())` and the monadic π-calculus with `(NAME, (NAME))`.
-Or as with the example, give a finer disctinctions by give naming differently what essentially is the same type.
+Or as with the example, give a finer distinctions by give naming differently what essentially is the same type.

-#### Limitatons
+#### Limitations

-By only looking at names, the typing systems does not meet the typical requirements for a type system: progress and presevation.
+By only looking at names, the typing systems does not meet the typical requirements for a type system: progress and preservation.
-While presevation holds, progress does not.
+While preservation holds, progress does not.

 Consider the example below:
 ```